genesiscommunitysuccess/docs/docs/02_database/09_api-reference/02_dependency-injection.md

 ## @Module

-All classes that need to be created on microservice start-up need to be annotated with @Module.
+All classes that need to be created on microservice start-up must be annotated with @Module.
 This ensures the instance is created as singleton.

 ## @ProviderOf